balancednetwork/balanced-solver-sdk/README.md

 - `EvmProvider`: Provider used for EVM type chains (ETH, BSC, etc..).
 Implemented using [viem](https://viem.sh/docs/clients/wallet#json-rpc-accounts).
 - `SuiProvider`: Provider used for SUI type chains (SUI).
 Implemented using [@mysten/sui](https://github.com/MystenLabs/sui) and [@mysten/wallet-standard](https://docs.sui.io/standards/wallet-standard).

+Optionally, you can supply EVM providers (wallet and public clients) yourself (see `EvmInitializedConfig`).
+SUI accepts only initialized Wallet, Account and Client.

 Providers are used to request wallet actions (prompts wallet extension) and make RPC calls to the RPC nodes.

 EVM Provider example: